ashemath/gnome-monitor-config/README.md

 [1440, 270] relative to the first one with normal orientation.
 For getting the correct y offset with multiple monitors, you can simple experiment with the value to get an appropriate alignment.

+# BTW Notes\Changelog:

+03-27-25: Forked from (jadahl/gnome-monitor-config)[https://github.com/jadahl/gnome-monitor-config.git]
+    - I have a complicated monitor situation at scale with Debian to work on.
+    - I added some functionality to the Makefile that I was looking for. check_deps, install, uninstall, and a build target that nukes the build/ directory and rebuilds.
+    - `gnome-monitor-config list` appears to work on Debian.